rahuln2002/DeepedgeAI-task/readme.md

 ## 📌 Notes

 - This app uses **Together API** instead of OpenAI for LLM inference
+- This is just a basic version, the response of the LLM can be further refined
 - Make sure your `.env` file contains valid API keys